dan2105/FFAnalysis/docs/Tutorial.md

 </div>
 </div>

-The most important variables to define the run are:
+The most important variables that define the run are:
 - `-c` The master configuration file.
 We will talk about this next.
 - `--step` This option allows you to specify if you want to create histograms or n-tuples.
 -  `--samples` Allows you to run just over certain samples.